demospace-ai/coaster/README.md

     1. Cloud Build
     1. Cloud Engine
     1. Cloud Run
+    1. Cloud SQL
+    1. IAM
+    1. KMS
+    1. DNS
     1. Secret Manager
-    1. KMS
     1. Serverless VPC Access
     1. Service Networking
-    1. DNS
     1. Artifact Registry
 1. Create a new DB password in the new projects Secret Manager with the name `fabra-db-password`
 1. Create a new Terraform bucket in Cloud Storage and add it to the Terraform file